camunda/camunda-docs/versioned_docs/version-8.1/components/best-practices/development/invoking-services-from-the-process-c7.md

 Learn more about external tasks in the [use guide](https://docs.camunda.org/manual/latest/user-guide/process-engine/external-tasks/) as well as the [reference](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/service-task/#external-tasks) and explore the video processing example shown above in greater detail by reading the [blog post](https://blog.camunda.org/post/2015/11/external-tasks/) about it.

 :::note
-Camunda Platform 8 focuses on the external task pattern, there are no Java delegates available as explained in [this blog post](https://blog.bernd-ruecker.com/how-to-write-glue-code-without-java-delegates-in-camunda-cloud-9ec0495d2ba5).
+Camunda 8 focuses on the external task pattern, there are no Java delegates available as explained in [this blog post](https://blog.bernd-ruecker.com/how-to-write-glue-code-without-java-delegates-in-camunda-cloud-9ec0495d2ba5).
 :::

 ### Java delegates